-- Blackwattle Bay Campus operates extended days and some classes operate until 4.13pm. - TAFE NSW
+Blackwattle Bay Campus operates extended days and some classes operate until 4.13pm.

+TAFE NSW

-Students from Blackwattle Bay Campus can include in their courses that are studied at TAFE Stage 6 Pathway and other providers.
-These VET courses are dual accredited, giving both Year 12 and AQF qualifications and advanced standing for further study at TAFE.
-Students may select courses from a number of campuses.
-All courses run in 4 hour sessions one afternoon a week.
+Students from Blackwattle Bay Campus can select a course delivered by either TAFE NSW or other Private Providers.
+These VET or EVET courses are dual accredited, giving both Year 12 and AQF qualifications and advanced standing for further study at TAFE NSW.
+All courses in 4-hour sessions one afternoon a week.
+Some EVET courses may have online delivery.

-1.15 ENROLMENT PROCEDURES IN YEAR 11 AT BLACKWATTLE BAY CAMPUS OF THE SYDNEY SECONDARY COLLEGE
+1.14 ENROLMENT PROCEDURES IN YEAR 11 AT BLACKWATTLE BAY CAMPUS OF THE SYDNEY SECONDARY COLLEGE

-The SSC Senior Course Guide for Year 11 in 2022 details course information.
+The SSC Senior Course Guide for Year 11 in 2024 details course information.
 This booklet will be distributed throughout the College at the end of Term 2.
 Students and parents are advised to read this booklet carefully and in detail to assist them to select the most suitable Year 12 pathway.